Javier-Caballero/A_Moving_Blog/README.md

+**Code Louisville Front End Web Development Final Project**

 This is a personal blog site which documents the experience of relocating to a new city.
 The blog contains dated entries along with photos.

-The entries are scrollable on smaller devices and become selectable on larger screens.
-Entries can be sorted from oldest to newest or newest to oldest.
+*Notes:*
+*The icon at the top right of the page toggles the sorting of articles by date between newest first or oldest first.*

+*The icon at the top left opens a modal for the user to submit their email address to an email list.
+Once submitted, a confirmation with the name and email address is displayed.*

 Feature requirements included in this project: